The Ascension: Beyond a three-tiered universeWritten by Subby Szterszky

 In modern terms, it might be best to think of heaven as another dimension, an order of reality different from anything we’ve experienced.
 It’s not a place as we might imagine, because God doesn’t need a place.
 Although he speaks of his temple and throne room in anthropomorphic terms we can understand, no throne room or temple could contain him.
 He inhabits every atom of his creation, but also exists outside and independent of it, so that the entire vast cosmos is a mere speck in his hand.

 The writer to the Hebrews describes Jesus as the Creator of that vast cosmos, the one who upholds it by the word of his power.
 After he had offered himself as a sacrifice for sin, he returned to the place of ultimate authority in the presence of his Father (Hebrews 1:1-4).

-For 1st-century believers who viewed the universe according to the Hellenistic model, these truths would have been astounding enough.
+For first-century believers who viewed the universe according to the Hellenistic model, these truths would have been astounding enough.
 Based on what we’ve come to know of the size and scope of the cosmos, our sense of awe and wonder and worship is almost beyond words – which is exactly as God intended.

 If you liked this article and would like to go deeper, we have some helpful resources below.Our recommended resources